Chances are you’ve wanted to switch banks before.

 When it comes to online banking, Ally is a solid contender.
 But if you’re looking for the chance to earn high interest on your checking account, Radius has them beat.

-Another big name in online banking, Simple is a great option if you’re looking to make the switch.
+Another big name in online banking, Simple Bank is a great option if you’re looking to make the switch.
 Like their name, Simple prides itself on making every step of the banking process clear, simple, and transparent.

 Simple offers all the benefits of an online bank: no maintenance fees, easy mobile deposit, free ATMs nationwide, FDIC insured.
 What it doesn’t offer is high interest rates.
 If you’re looking for an easy to use online bank, Simple is a great option.
 If you’re looking for high interest rates, go with Radius or Ally.